 - Overloading will also cause damage and premature wear on important (and expensive) chassis components.

-- Special licensing may be required depending on the RV’s GVWR.
+- Special licensing may be required depending on the RV’s GCWR.
 Remember, it’s not how much it actually weighs, but how much it could weigh.
 Once again, if you are in an accident and are improperly licensed, you could be found at fault.

 Whatever you do, check with your state’s DMV or licensing bureau to get an authoritative answer about any special requirements concerning weights and limits.
 I have received a lot of bad information from salesmen and Internet forums.